 Playa Country Radio

 Playa Country is a weekly radio show that discusses the wildlife, wetlands, and prairies of the western Great Plains, and the people who mange them.
-The upcoming series will be discussing soil health and cover crops.
+A recent series discussed soil health and cover crops.

 Playa Country is sponsored by Playa Lakes Joint Venture, Rainwater Basin Joint Venture, Westar Energy, and NRCS.